 Pippa Britton is a double Paralympic archer having competed for ParalympicsGB at both Beijing 2008 and London 2012.
-Pippa has broken three world records and has represented Great Britain at the last six World Archery Championships, gaining a medal at each one - three individual medals, two team golds and one team silver.
-Pippa is currently Chair for Disability Sport Wales, Vice-Chair of the Sport Wales Board, a member of the Anti-Doping Committee of the International Paralympic Committee and a member of the Para-Archery Committee at World Archery.
+Pippa has broken three world records and has represented Great Britain at six World Archery Championships, gaining a medal at each one - three individual medals, two team golds and one team silver.
+Pippa is currently Vice-Chair of the Sport Wales Board, a member of the Anti-Doping Committee of the International Paralympic Committee and a member of the Para-Archery Committee at World Archery.